Many people don’t realize it but social media is an incredible guerrilla marketing tool

 The next thing you want to do is to start making “pages.”
 A “page, ” as Facebook

-it, could be used for your business, a club or organization, or a favorite place.
+calls it, could be used for your business, a club or organization, or a favorite place.

 Most people put use them for their business (It is against Facebooks trems and